csc-training/summerschool/intro-to-hpc/docs/01-intro-supercomputing.md

 # Parallel programming {.section}

 # Programming languages

-* The de facto standard programming languages in HPC are (still!)
+- The de-facto standard programming languages in HPC are (still!)
   C/C++ and Fortran
-* Higher level languages like Python and Julia are gaining popularity
+- Higher level languages like Python and Julia are gaining popularity
     - Often computationally intensive parts are still written in C/C++ or Fortran
-* For some applications there are high-level frameworks with interfaces to multiple languages
+- For some applications there are high-level frameworks with interfaces to multiple languages
+    - SYCL, Kokkos, Petsc, Trilinos
-	- TensorFlow for deep learning
+    - TensorFlow, PyTorch for deep learning
     - Spark for MapReduce

 # Parallel programming models